-- (a) Included in selling, general and administrative expenses is a loss on a legal settlement of approximately \$2.2 million offset by a gain on a separate legal settlement of approximately \$1.0 million in fiscal 2007. - (b) Includes a goodwill impairment charge of \$15.9 million in the fourth quarter of fiscal 2008. - (c) Included in interest expense for fiscal 2010 is approximately \$3.1 million for bank financing fees paid as a result of the acquisition of Griffin and in fiscal 2011 includes the write-off of approximately \$4.9 million in deferred loan costs from the payments on the term loan portion of the Company's Secured Credit Facilities. - (d) Included in other (income)/expense in fiscal 2010 is a write-off of deferred loan costs of approximately \$0.9 million for the early termination of a previous senior credit agreement.
+- (a) Fiscal 2011 through fiscal 2008 includes certain prior year immaterial amounts that have been reclassified to conform to fiscal 2012 presentation. - (b) Includes a goodwill impairment charge of \$ 15.9 million in the fourth quarter of fiscal 2008. - (c) Included in interest expense for fiscal 2010 is approximately \$ 3.1 million for bank financing fees paid as a result of the acquisition of Griffin and in fiscal 2011 includes the write-off of approximately \$ 4.9 million in deferred loan costs from payments on the term loan portion of the Company's Secured Credit Facilities.
+Additionally, fiscal 2012 includes the write-off of approximately \$ 0.7 million in deferred loan costs as a result of the final payoff on the term loan portion of the Company's Secured Credit Facilities. - (d) Included in other (income)/expense in fiscal 2010 is a write-off of deferred loan costs of approximately \$ 0.9 million for the early termination of a previous senior credit agreement.